tungnh91/starwars-madlibs/README.md

 /*

-This little program is my final hackathon at Hack Reactor Remote Prep RP10
+This little program is my final hackathon at Hack Reactor Remote Prep RP10 in Dec 2015.

 First, fill out all the forms as you wish, run it.